 Can you give me more detail on Kilimanjaro weather?

-We have a detailed article on Kilimanjaro’s weather, but as a quick snapshot, here is some detail.
+I have a detailed article on Kilimanjaro’s weather, but as a quick snapshot, here is some detail.

 Kilimanjaro’s weather is heavily influenced by the interaction of trade winds.